What Is Web-Based Training? An eLearning Guide (2025)

 Employees often need to refresh their memory – sometimes when they have no access to digital assets.
 Be sure to have a backup plan to allow easy offline access to your training material in the form of recordings and downloadables.

-While some may still prefer in-person classroom training, there is no denying the fact that web-based training offers unparalleled flexibility and convenience to employees.
-Employees are able to learn at their own pace from any location.
+While some may still prefer in-person classroom training, web-based training offers unparalleled flexibility and convenience to employees.
+Employees can learn at their own pace from any location.
 WBT brings the principle of employee-centricity to the learning experience, ensuring that the element of personalization isn’t lost as we move away from the traditional training approach to a digital-first model.